khaled-11/job-finder-bot/README.md

 #### Train the Wit App:

 For this demo, you need to train the App with some intents and entities.
-Go to the App Dashboard in [Wit.ai](https://wit.ai) console, and start the process.
+There is an export from the current Wit App which you can use instead of training new App.
+Otherwise, go to the App Dashboard in [Wit.ai](https://wit.ai) console, and start the process.
 We will need the following intent:

 <ol>
   <li>job_preference: The App uses this to capture the job preference  from the user input.
 You can train the app with utterances like: "I need  a {full time} {Software engineer} job in {California}".
 Define a  "job_role", "job_role" & "state" for this intent in the same order.
 You can add utterances with one or two only, but you need to define all.</li>